jeremybarbet/react-native-modalize/README.md

 # Modalize

+**This package is still in an early stage, use it with cuation.** 🖖

 A modal that love ScrollViews.
 This component had been built with `react-native-gesture-handler` on top of the `Modal` component.
 It's made to address the common issue of the scrollable behavior you can face with react-native.

 ## Demo